Serena1432/FacebookWidget/README.md

 # FacebookWidget

+**NOTICE: Using this application can sometimes lead to your Facebook account's restriction or suspension, so make sure to use a secondary account cookies if possible or don't use any cookies at all.**

 **FacebookWidget** is a widget tool that shows a small widget with the active status and unread messages of a Facebook user on the taskbar.

 ![Screenshot](./ScreenshotSample.png)<br>